Educational workshops for middle and high school students

 For students from 4th to 12th grade

-Used by the Nazi power as a real propaganda tool (cinema, press, radio, posters), the competition is put to use to make the 1936 Olympics the symbol of the greatness of the Third Reich.
+Used by the Nazi power as a real tool of propaganda (cinema, press, radio, posters), the competition was put to contribution to make the 1936 Olympics the symbol of the greatness of the Third Reich.
 Sport was thus regularly instrumentalized by political regimes that provoked resistance from civil societies.
-This workshop gives a large place to the destinies of athletes who are victims of persecution, to solidarity between athletes and to the media coverage of their fights.
+This workshop gives a large place to the fate of athletes victims of persecution, solidarity between athletes and media coverage of their fights.

 Themes: Olympic Games, anti-Semitism, racial segregation, sexism, homophobia, discrimination.